Rockland County New York Divorce Lawyer

 Responsive Personal Attention

-Ellen's clients speak of her compassion and the courtesy and respect with which she treats them.
-They say she never has to raise her voice to get them what they want.
-That is because Ellen Holtzman is a strong and successful negotiator and, when necessary, a tough and effective litigator.
+Ellen Holtzman's clients speak of her compassion and the courtesy and respect with which she treats them.
+They say Ellen never has to raise her voice to get them what they want.
+That is because Ellen Holtzman is a strong and successful negotiator and, when necessary, a strong and effective litigator.
 A member of the Rockland-Westchester Collaborative Law Group, Ellen is also trained and experienced in Collaborative Divorce Law.
 Collaborative Divorce Law is an innovative and increasingly popular way of getting divorced through negotiation and compromise.
+At the Law Office of Ellen B. Holtzman, Ellen and Meryl are also available to review and consult with clients who have chosen mediation.

 Get The Facts You Need